What Is A Business Continuity Plan? [+ Template & Examples]

 Click this link to access this resource at any time.

-Now that you have a good idea of what to include in your plan, start by composing a first draft that can serve as a baseline.
-The draft should include the following aspects to ensure a well-rounded, actionable plan:
+Once I have a good idea of what to include in my plan, I start by composing a first draft that can serve as a baseline.
+Typically, I include the following aspects in the draft to ensure a well-rounded, actionable plan:

 • The purpose, objectives, budget, and timeline of the plan.